Piero24/TSP_Optimization/.github/parameters.md

 ./TSP_Optimization -g 100 -model 1 -r 52
 ```

 ## Verbose
 #### Commands: `-verbose`, `-v`
-The verbose allows you to view the details of the algorithm's execution.
+The verbose allows you to view the details of the algorithm execution.
 By default it is set to `0` and does not show any details.
-Increasing the seed value 10 at a time from `0` to `100` allows you to view the execution details.
-The higher the verbose value, the more details will be shown.
+Not even the results obtained.
+If you only want to view the results you can do so by setting the verbose to `1`.
+Instead, increasing the value by `10` at a time (from `10` to `100`) allows you to view the execution details.
+The higher the detailed value, the more detail is displayed.

 An example of its use is the following:
 ```sh